Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2020-07-07 Update for Bungie Day 2020

+Includes the the 'SetTrackedState' API and the current season reward power cap.

 ## 2020-06-09 Update for Season of Arrivals

 Includes changes for Season of Arrivals, item versions, and power caps.